-Every LGO student conducts a six-month operations management internship project.
-The projects focus on unique research in product development, manufacturing, and high tech problems across many different industries.
+Every LGO student conducts a six-month industry-based research project.
+The projects focus on unique research in operations, data analytics, product development, manufacturing, and other high tech problems across many different industries.
 LGO internships provide an industrial “laboratory” for research on operations management and engineering.
 Students use cutting-edge advancements to tackle tangible solutions that benefit the host company.
 Internship research forms the basis for the master’s thesis, which is a dual-degree academic paper.

 All LGO internships take place at an LGO partner company.
 Companies develop business-critical projects in areas at the frontier of operations research and management.